machinellama/react-voice/README.md

+# This repo is deprecated and will no longer be updated

 # React Voice
 A speech-to-text application using Web Speech API to map spoken commands to React and HTML code segments, which are copied to an editor.